lmcr136a/AgriSim-virtual-NeRF-training/README.md

 ```

 The ```automate.sh``` script will copy over the image files and transforms.json file to the instant ngp directory.
 Finally, build the Instant-NGP NeRF using the instructions given [Instant-NGP Instructions](https://github.com/NVlabs/instant-ngp)

+Additionally, before every iteration of this pipeline, make sure that your ```screenshots``` directory is empty!
+This is because Unity will write over all the images, so we want to keep the new ones.
+(Currently working on optimizing the pipeline to make it more streamlined!)